What is a BMP image file?

 ImageIO (the built-in Java Image library) includes support for BMP images.

 There are several commercial BMP solutions available.
-Our JDeli library allows you to read, write and display BMP files.
+Our JDeli Java image library also has BMP support and allows you to read, write and display BMP files.